legendry0devil0/AI-Insurance-Gig-Workers/README.md

 # AI-Powered Parametric Insurance for Gig Workers 🚀

+📌 Overview

+An AI-driven parametric insurance platform designed to protect gig workers (Zomato, Swiggy, Zepto, etc.) from income loss caused by external disruptions like extreme weather, pollution, and unexpected events.

+Unlike traditional insurance, this system:

+⚡ Detects disruptions automatically

+💸 Triggers instant payouts

+🧠 Uses AI for risk prediction and fraud detection

+---

 ## 🚩 Problem Statement

-India’s gig delivery workers (Zomato, Swiggy, Blinkit, Amazon) frequently lose income due to external disruptions such as heavy rain, floods, pollution, and curfews.
-These events can reduce their earnings by up to 20–30%, and currently, there is no system to protect them from such income loss.
+Gig workers depend on daily earnings.
+External disruptions such as:

+Heavy rain 🌧️

+Floods 🌊

+Pollution 😷

+Curfews / strikes 🚫

+can reduce their working hours and cause 20–30% income loss.

+Currently, there is no income protection system for such situations.

-Note: This solution focuses only on compensating income loss and does not cover health, accidents, or vehicle damage.
+👉 This project strictly focuses on LOSS OF INCOME ONLY (no health, accident, or vehicle coverage).

 ---

 ## 👤 Target Persona

-**Food Delivery Partner (Swiggy/Zomato Rider)**
+Delivery partners from:

+Food delivery (Zomato, Swiggy)

+Grocery/Q-commerce (Zepto, Blinkit)

+E-commerce (Amazon, Flipkart)

 ### Scenario: